 Additionally closely integrated with GuardDuty is Amazon Detective, which enables you to conduct more in-depth forensic and root cause analyses.

-Check out Intellipaat’s AWS Training Course to get ahead in your career!
+Check out Intellipaat’s AWS Solution Architect Training to get ahead in your career!

 AWS GuardDuty Features